mtcs/rnet/README.md

 ![RNet](res/net2-small.png)

-# RNet - Realistic random network generator
+# Realistic random network generator

 RNet is a realistic random network generator.
 It generates a social network from some statistical parameters.
 It deliberately assign communities to each node to